 The authors of a 2014 study concluded that various antidepressants could lead to weight gain, but the differences among them were relatively small.
 The average weight gain for people taking Lexapro was less than

-The most significant weight gain occurred in young men and those who had a low body mass index (BMI) before starting treatment.
+The most significant weight gain occurred in young men and those whose body mass index (BMI) was low before starting treatment.

 - having a sedentary lifestyle

 - eating a diet high in processed meat, dairy, and refined carbohydrates

 SSRIs may be less likely than older antidepressants — such as monoamine oxidase inhibitors and tricyclic antidepressants — to cause weight gain.